 If an item you require is not available at Abertay or another library locally, it may be possible to obtain it through our Inter-library Loans Service.

+In some instances, if the book is very specific to your individual project, this might not be an option and you will be advised to speak to your research supervisor to check if funds are available from your school to purchase the title.
 If your purchase is authorised by your supervisor, email bookorders@abertay.ac.uk with the details of the item you wish to request.
 For each request, a fund code and e-mail authorisation from the signatory of the fund that is to be used for the purchase will be required.

-When a book is ordered for you either as a purchase for Library stock or for your individual project, you will be notified by the Library when it has been received and ready for use.
+When a book is ordered for you, either as a purchase for Library stock or for your individual project, you will be notified by the Library when it has been received and ready for use.

 The SCONUL Access scheme allows many university library users access to study spaces or books and journals at other libraries that belong to the scheme.
 Applications to join an external library must be made online via the SCONUL Access application.
 If you have any queries regarding the SCONUL Access or completing the application form, email sez@abertay.ac.uk.